darinpope/cloudbees-core-eks/README.md

 * click on `Install Suggested plugins`
 * if you get an `Incremental Upgrade Available` screen, click on `Install`
 * create user and click on `Save and Continue`
-* if you did receive an `Incremental Upgrade Available` screen, you'll click on `Restart`
+* if you received an `Incremental Upgrade Available` screen, you'll click on `Restart`
 * if you did *not* receive an `Incremental Upgrade Available` screen, click on `Start using...`
   * in this case, as soon as the Operations Center starts, do a restart of the Operations Center by adding a `/restart` to the end of the url